Toyota halts some production lines in China due to chip shortage

-TOKYO, Jan 12 (Reuters) - Toyota Motor Corp 7203.T halted some production lines in China's Guangzhou City due to a shortage of semiconductors, the Japanese automaker said on Tuesday.
+TOKYO, Jan 12 (Reuters) - Toyota Motor Corp 7203.T halted some of its production lines in China's Guangzhou City due to a shortage of semiconductors, the Japanese automaker said on Tuesday, the latest case of shortages affecting the automobile industry.

-Some production lines have been halted since Monday at GAC Toyota Motor Co, its joint venture with China's GAC Group, a Toyota spokeswoman said, without giving details of the expected timeframe of the disruption or the car models affected.
+Some production lines have been halted since Monday at GAC Toyota Motor Co, its joint venture with China's GAC Group, a Toyota spokeswoman said, without giving any indication of the timeframe for the disruption or the car models affected.

+Toyota said on Friday it would cut production of its Tundra pickup truck at its San Antonio plant in Texas.

+Car and electronic makers have been facing a global chip shortage as consumer demand rebounds from the coronavirus crisis, outstripping supply.

 ((eimi.yamamitsu@thomsonreuters.com;))